vince-biins/Spookify_v2/README.md

 ## 📥 Installation

-1. Download the APK file from the links above.
+1. Download the APK file from the release-notes.
 2. Transfer to your Android device.
 3. Tap the APK file to install (ensure "Install from unknown sources" is enabled).